 Theoretically, the personal exemption clause could be reinstated in 2026.
 So this means that if your child is under ten years or if they will still be in college, then you may claim a personal exemption.
 You should also keep in mind that deciding which parent can claim which kid as a dependent will affect the child tax credit.

-Contact Utah Divorce Attorney David Pedrazas for a Free Case Evaluation
+Contact Utah Divorce Attorney David Pedrazas for a Legal Case Review

 Are you struggling with a divorce?
 Contact Utah Divorce Attorney David Pedrazas today for assistance.
-We offer free case evaluations and legal advice.
+We offer Legal Case Reviews and legal advice.
 David Pedrazas has over 20 years of legal experience in divorce and family law.
 We are committed to providing our clients with compassion and excellent results in any situation.
 Give the Law Office of David Pedrazas a call today at 801- 263-7078.